 CEMS students enjoy a very active student life at each school.
-CEMS Clubs organise a variety of events on and around campuses.
+CEMS Clubs organise a variety of events on and around campuses as well as regional events yearly.
 The Clubs are there to support the students CEMS experience as a whole and to ensure that the programme also provides a social and cultural learning experience for them.